smithy-lang/smithy/_sources/spec/aws-core.rst.txt

         namespace ns.example

+        use trait aws.iam#actionPermissionDescription

-        @aws.iam#actionPermissionDescription("This will allow the user to Foo.") operation FooOperation()
+        @actionPermissionDescription("This will allow the user to Foo.") operation FooOperation()

     .. code-tab:: json